Cynegetis impunctata

 Cynegetis impunctata is a species of ladybird native to continental Europe.
 In Germany it is known as the grass ladybird, unspotted ladybird or ochre ladybird.

 Description

 The adult beetles are about 3 to 4.5 mm long, strongly domed and ochre-brown in colour.

 There are usually no spots, but some specimens have spots or may be darker in colour.

 Habitat

 The species lives in damp meadows and woodlands.

 Diet

 Adults and larvae are vegetarian and polyphagous, on grasses such as couch-grass (Elymus repens), false oat-grass (Arrhenatherum elatius) and reed canary-grass (Phalaris arundinacea).

 Distribution

-It is found in Austria, Belgium, non-alpine Germany, Norway, Poland, Sweden and less frequently in other countries.
+It is found in Austria, Belgium, non-alpine Germany, Norway, Poland, Sweden, The Netherlands and less frequently in other countries.
 As of 2012 it is not reported from the British Isles.